Do you need to lodge a tax return?

 - had reportable fringe benefits or reportable superannuation contributions

-We will refer you to the Australian Taxation Office (ATO) to check your details and either lodge an income tax return or complete a 'Non-lodgement Advice'.
+We’ll refer you to the ATO to confirm your details and either lodge an income tax return or complete a non-lodgement advice.

 Even if you have told us you don't need to lodge a tax return, we may still confirm your income with the ATO.
-We will use data such as payment summaries lodged by your employers and declarations from financial institutions about interest earned or dividends received.
+We use data such as payment summaries lodged by employers and declarations from financial institutions about interest earned or dividends received to confirm income.

-If you pay or receive child support and you don't have to lodge a tax return, you should still tell Child Support what your taxable income is.
-You can do this online using your Child Support online account through myGov, by contacting Child Support or by using the Child Support income declaration form.
+If you pay or receive child support and you don't have to lodge a tax return, you should still tell Child Support what your taxable income is because income is used in calculating child support payments.
+The easiest way to do this is by using your Child Support online account through myGov, or the Express Plus Child Support mobile app.

-If you have your One Time Access Code and your Customer Reference Number, you can tell us you or your partner are not required to lodge a tax return right now.
+If you have the One Time Access Code we sent you and your CRN, you can tell us you don’t need to lodge by using the Advise non-lodgement of tax return online service.

 If you and your partner haven't lodged your tax returns with the ATO or told us you don't need to lodge within 1 year after the end of the financial year:

-- you'll lose access to additional payments like the Family Tax Benefit supplements
+- you won’t receive additional payments, like the Family Tax Benefit supplements

-- you may have to pay back any Family Tax Benefit you received that year, and
+- you may be overpaid and have to pay back money you have already received, and

-- your fortnightly Family Tax Benefit payments may be stopped
+- your fortnightly Family Tax Benefit payments may stop